isomerpages/nlb-biblioasia/_podcast/Episode 1/Transcript.md

 It also gave you the opportunity to talk to your relatives.
 Otherwise you wouldn't.

 Shirlene  <br>
 Exactly, and it was amazing how they were so willing to talk.
 I didn't think they would be because sometimes you encounter "Oh, it was such a long time ago.
 I don't remember."
 They did that a bit, but the more I pursued with the questions, the more they went, "Oh yeah, I remember this.
 Oh yeah, he said that."
 I had two uncles who were born after my mum.
 I guess my grandfather must have told them.
 Because they were boys of the family, he must have told them more than he did my mum maybe.
 It was good to speak to them because it got me closer to them.
 They were so appreciative that someone else in the family wanted to remember my grandfather.
 When the article was published, being of the older generation, the online version didn't have the same impact as the print version.
 I gave them each the print version, and they were so touched by it.
-My uncle... they texted me to say they cried reading the story.
+My uncles texted me to say they cried reading the story.
 Even my mom who is very stoic and sometimes very unemotional about things – she's a very strict person – she was very touched.

 Jimmy   <br>
 I guess partly because you pull all these different stories together into one narrative.